China's 'wolf warrior' diplomat Zhao Lijian shifted to Boundary Dept | Politics

 Before he was appointed a spokesman of the Chinese Foreign Ministry in 2019, Zhao, 50, served as Deputy Ambassador to the Chinese Embassy in Islamabad.

-He used to speak about his posting in Pakistan in laudatory terms at his press briefings as the spokesman of the Foreign Minister whenever he answered a question on the country.
+He used to speak about his posting in Pakistan in laudatory terms at his press briefings as the spokesman of the Foreign Ministry whenever he answered a question on the country.

-While there is no official announcement here about his transfer, his name has been removed from the list of spokespersons on the Chinese Foreign Ministry's website and added as Deputy Director General of the Department of Boundary and Ocean Affairs, which largely deals with China's claims and agreements related to land and ocean boundaries.
+While there is no official announcement here about his transfer, his name has been removed from the list of spokespersons on the Chinese Foreign Ministry's website and added as Deputy Director General of the Department of Boundary and Ocean Affairs, which largely deals with China's claims and agreements related to land and ocean boundaries, including the India-China border issue.

 In his farewell message from the US, Qin, who is a close confidant of President Xi Jinping, said his priority is to improve the strained ties between China and the US.